SocketCluster/socketcluster-website/docs/api-ag-client-socket.md

        signedAuthToken
      </td>
      <td>
        The signed auth token currently associated with the socket (encoded and signed in the JWT format).
-This property will be null if no token is associated with this socket.
+This property will be <code>null</code> if no token is associated with this socket.
      </td>
    </tr>
    <tr>